 The Latin suffix -ica means ‘a collection of.’
 This website is a collection of projects.

-My wish, and tactic, is to help you achieve what you want by providing you easy-to-use tools, rather than offer you advice.
-I want to put you on the road to success with clarity, action, and confronting your blocks.
-Starting small and honest will build successes that become motivating for your own reasons.
+I want to give you easy-to-use tools that help you achieve what you want.
+The road to success requires clarity, action, and confronting your blocks.
+Starting small and honest builds your success.
 Momentum is motivating.

-Enabled people are also collaborative people.
-They can inspire the help of others, but they know what they have to offer, and can see what needs to be done and step in and help out.
-This is where self-management becomes project management.
+Because empowered people are happier and more collaborative.
+They inspire others to help, but they also know what they have to offer.
+They can see what needs to be done and step in and do it.
+(Responsibility!
+It’s a good thing.)
+And this is where self-management becomes project management.

-As for why it’s a .org site – as a social enterprise – one that makes money, but provides a social benefit, it will earn the .org anyway – but the plan is to have a B-corp side that pursues the gratification of everyone’s desires (and the money that comes from that), and the .org side will cater to serving the non-profit sector with our future plans and help them engage volunteers.
+As for why it’s a .org site – as a social enterprise – one that makes money, but provides a social benefit – it will earn the .org.
+The plan is to enable people to build reality out of their desires for whatever reason they wish, provided it’s for a not-for-profit motive.
+The .org side will cater to serving the non-profit sector with crowdsource projects, and help them engage volunteers.